OliverJAsh/decode-ts/README.md

 - [io-ts] is used to perform IO validation for type safety.
 - [fp-ts] is used for its `Either` type.

+This is mostly a wrapper around the terrific [io-ts] to add a call to `JSON.parse`.
+You could achieve something similar with an io-ts type, however [there is no way to propoagate the JSON parsing errors](https://github.com/gcanti/io-ts/issues/46#issuecomment-305506173), hence the need for the wrapper.

 ## Installation

 ``` bash